 To help prevent an attack, it’s important to implement reliable access control mechanisms.
 As the Open Web Application Security Project (OWASP) notes, “Many of these flawed access control schemes are not difficult to discover and exploit.
 Frequently, all that is required is to craft a request for functions or content that should not be granted.”

-But if a flaw is discovered, the consequences can be severe.
 Take a proactive approach to protecting your applications from authentication bypass attacks with these three tips:

 - Know the OWASP top 10 risks: This is a list of the most critical web application security risks.
 You’ll find the most recent OWASP top 10 list here and a developer-centric cheat sheet for the 2013 release here.
 The OWASP top 10 provides a description of each risk, along with example vulnerabilities, example attacks, guidance on how to avoid the risk and references to related sources.